Richard Dillingham

 In his Memoir of Richard Dillingham, Levi Coffin describes Dillingham's arrest:

-In December, 1848, being then in Cincinnati, he was earnestly solicited by some colored people to go to Nashville, Tennessee, and bring away their relations who were slaves there, under a hard master.
+In December, 1848, being then in Cincinnati, he was earnestly solicited by some non-white people to go to Nashville, Tennessee, and bring away their relations who were slaves there, under a hard master.
 He undertook the project, though fully conscious that he encountered great danger.
 Reaching Nashville, he made himself known to the slaves whom he had come to rescue, and made private arrangements with them about escaping.
-At the appointed time the party left the city, the three slaves being in a hack, which Dillingham had hired, with a free colored man who acted as driver.
+At the appointed time the party left the city, the three slaves being in a hack, which Dillingham had hired, with a free non-white man who acted as driver.
 Dillingham himself was on horseback.
 The way to freedom and safety seemed open, but treachery thwarted all their plans.
-A colored man in whom Dillingham had confided, betrayed him–through what motive, it is not known--and the whole party were arrested when they reached the bridge across the Cumberland river.
+A non-white man in whom Dillingham had confided, betrayed him–through what motive, it is not known--and the whole party were arrested when they reached the bridge across the Cumberland river.

 Tried and convicted for "Negro stealing," Dillingham was given the minimum sentence of three years.
 Levi Coffin's Memoir relates what happened next:

 Richard Dillingham was transferred from the county jail to the penitentiary, and put to hard labor, namely, sawing rock.
 He was allowed to write to his friends but once in three months, and his letters were inspected by the warden.
 His health suffered, and he became despondent.
 After nine months' imprisonment he was made steward of the penitentiary hospital, a post which he filled to the satisfaction of the prison officials.
 In the summer of 1850, the cholera broke out among the inmates of the penitentiary, and many died.
 Richard Dillingham dealt out medicines, and was unwearied in his attentions to his fellow prisoners, many of whom he saw die and be buried in one day.
 At last the solemn message came to him.
 One Sabbath morning he was attacked with cholera; he died at two o'clock, p. m., and was buried at half past three.

 The exact location of Dillingham's grave is not known.
 He was buried in a cemetery on the prison grounds.
 The site was built over in the course of Nashville's later urban development.